Yann39/self-hosted/README.md

 It will listen to our services and instantly generates the **routes**, so that they are connected to the outside world.
 We will also use it to automatically generate and renew **SSL/TLS certificates** through **Let's Encrypt**.

-Here is an overview of the network flow :
+Here is an overview of the network flow on our setup :

 ```mermaid
 flowchart LR